 Step 2: Be Aware of Job Dangers

-According to the U.S. Bureau of Labor Statistics (BLS), woodworking jobs can come with potential harms and dangers.
+According to the U.S. Bureau of Labor Statistics, woodworking jobs can come with potential harms and dangers.
 Cabinetmakers often carry heavy materials, which can lead to physical strain.
 The need to stand and lift heavy objects is also common.
 Cabinetmakers typically work in loud, dusty environments and must wear special safety equipment to prevent injury.
-Common injuries include carpel tunnel syndrome and back soreness, which can be caused by overexertion, repetition of certain movements and bending.
+Common injuries include carpal tunnel syndrome and back soreness, which can be caused by overexertion, repetition of certain movements, and bending.

 Step 3: Gain Experience

 It is vital for cabinetmakers to gain experience in order to become skilled workers.
-The BLS reported that it takes about one year of work experience to learn the basic tasks and operations related to cabinetmaking.
+The U.S. Bureau of Labor Statistics reported that it takes about one year of work experience to learn the basic tasks and operations related to cabinetmaking.
 It can take three or more years, however, to become a skilled woodworker.
 Certificate and associate's degree programs also provide vital hands-on instruction that can help cabinetmakers become more skilled and possibly decrease some of the work experience requirements.